Newcastle v Wolves: This is the weather forecast for Sunday following Met Office warning

-Newcastle United v Wolves: This is the weather forecast for Sunday following Met Office warning
+Newcastle United v Wolves: This is the weather forecast for Sunday as Met Office issue warning

 Newcastle United are set to return to Premier League action at St James’ Park this Sunday as they host Wolverhampton Wanderers.